UoBCS/3rd-year/hci/assignments/assignment1/assignment-notes.md

 4. A document of confidentiality and consent will be presented to the participants.
 The participants can choose anonimity.
 5. At this point a brief background of the study will be presented to the participants.
 This helps contextualise the focus of the questions and their responses.

-After this, it is useful to consider the interview in five main stages [oro-req-gathering.pdf]:
+After this, it is useful to consider the interview in five main stages as defined in [oro-req-gathering.pdf]:

 1. Background: obtain the subjects' background details, such as their experience with previous planning applications and experience in general.
 2. Letting off steam: asking general question about the topic to allow the building of a relationship between interviewer and participant.